HOW TO ENHANCE YOUR WI-FI

 How to conduct a speed test

-3. Run the test and take note fo your speed.
+- Run the test and take note for your speed.
 Since your connected by Ethernet cable, this speed should be the fastest speed possible for your device.

 Your Results